 Since you’ve taken the smart extra step of pitching your tent beforehand, it’s also a good idea to arrange your sleeping materials in your tent to make sure everyone has ample room.
 But you can’t do this until you know what everyone will be sleeping in/on.
 There are many different options of sleeping materials a camper can choose from, some more glamorous than others.

 You can choose to go with the classic sleeping bag or shoot for something a little bit more comfortable, like a blow up sleeping mat.
 Whichever you decide to camp with, it is always in yours and the other campers’ best interests to make sure everyone will be comfortable for the entire trip.
+Check out our useful review of the Nemo Verve sleeping bag to give you an idea of what to look out for in your sleeping gear.

 The next tip for camping the old fashioned way is to get organized.
 Everything will go more smoothly, and your overall camping experience will be better if you get organized.
 Making and keeping your campsite an orderly area can be difficult so it’s a good idea to plan ahead.